suparthghimire/portfolio/src/blogs/This.md

 obj.getName();
 ```

-Remember while discussing the global scope of this keyword, we said that in normal function call, this points to global object as the wrapper of the function itself is the global context?
+Remember while discussing the global scope of `this` keyword, we said that in normal function call, `this` points to global object as the wrapper of the function itself is the global context?
 Well here the wrapper is the object `obj`.
-What do you think will this point to in this case?
+What do you think will `this` point to in this case?

-You might think that as `getName` function is wrapped by an object `obj`, this should point to global/window because Object doesnot create any scoping, which results in this pointing this to window itself.
+You might think that as `getName` function is wrapped by an object `obj`, `this` should point to global/window because Object doesnot create any scoping, which results in `this` pointing to window itself.

 The answer however is far more complex than that.
 Let's elaborate how objects are created in JavaScript.